upbound/docs/content/core-concepts/kcl/loops.md

 ## Loop syntax

-KCL supports [comprehensions](https://www.kcl-lang.io/docs/reference/lang/spec/expressions#list-expressions), which lets users construct a list or dictionary value by looping over one or more iterable items and evaluating an expression.
+KCL supports [comprehensions](https://www.kcl-lang.io/docs/reference/lang/spec/expressions#list-expressions), which lets users construct a list or dictionary value by looping over one or more items and evaluating an expression.

 An example loop follows the syntax below: